-Variable Label and description Source var. for gen. var. wave 13 alter13 individual's age in wave 13 (2019) A variable contains the best available information about an individual's age.
-This is either (a) the age calculated from the date of birth reported in wave 13 or (b) the age reported in the household interview if no date of birth is available from wave 13.
-The information from alter13 is transferred to the household dataset, which corresponds to the information in HD0200a to HD02000.
+Variable Label and description Source var. for gen. var. wave 14 alter14 Individuals age in wave 14 (2020) A variable contains the best available information about an individuals age.
+This is either (a) the age calculated from the date of birth reported in wave 14 or (b) the age reported in the household interview if no date of birth is available from wave 14.
+The information from alter14 is transferred to the household dataset, which corresponds to the information in HD0200a to HD0200a.
 This procedure is consistent with conventions in the field.
 Even during the fieldwork, age was populated using the best available information.
 During fieldwork, the age variable is first populated using the age information obtained from the household interview.
 If a personal interview is conducted, this variable is overwritten in the database using the age calculated from the details obtained in the personal interview (date of birth, date of personal interview).
 The age information provided in the household and individual datasets are based on this variable.
-The best age information included in the household dataset for wave 13 was considered during the plausibility checks as well as generating the benefit unit and household type.
-PD0100; pintjahr; pintmon; pinttag (PENDDAT); HD0200a to HD0200o (HHENDDAT) erwprox13 Employment status according to HH interview in wave 13 (2019) This variable is transferred unchanged as HD1101 from the current wave from the HHENDDAT dataset.
-HD1101 kinddat13 Person included in the KINDER dataset in wave 13 (2019) This variable indicates whether an individual is included in the KINDER dataset.
+The best age information included in the household dataset for wave 14 was considered during the plausibility checks as well as generating the benefit unit and household type.
+PD0100; pintjahr; pintmon; pinttag (PENDDAT); HD0200a to HD0200o (HHENDDAT) erwprox14 Employment status according to HH interview in wave 14 (2020) This variable is transferred unchanged as HD1101 from the current wave from the HHENDDAT dataset.
+HD1101 kinddat14 Person included in the KINDER dataset in wave 14 (2020) This variable indicates whether an individual is included in the KINDER dataset.
 Included in the KINDER dataset: All children aged under 15 years.
-In the waves 6 to 10 also all household members aged between 16 and under 25 years, for proxy variables surveyed in the modules social inclusion and education and participation packages. pnr (KINDER) korrsex Info. on sex was corrected between survey waves For individuals who belonged to a sample HH in more than one wave, this variable indicates whether their sex was corrected in the household interview.
+In the waves 6 to 10 also all household members aged between 16 and under 25 years, for proxy variables surveyed in the modules social inclusion and education and participation packages. pnr (KINDER) korrsex Info. on sex was corrected between survey waves For individuals who belonged to a sample HH in more than one wave, this variable indicates whether their sex was adjusted in the household interview.
 HD0100a to HD0100o of all waves (HENDDAT) lastint Survey wave of last interview at individual level This variable indicates the wave in which the last individual interview was conducted (personal or senior citizen interview).
-Personal interviews from all waves ( PENDDAT )
+Personal interviews from all waves (PENDDAT)

-Table 14: Wave 13 simple generated variables included in the person register dataset (p\spells) (in alphabetical order)
+Table 14: Wave 14 simple generated variables included in the person register dataset (p_spells) (in alphabetical order) (continued)